Communication: The Key to Getting Ahead in the Vocal Music World

 The Gatekeeper.
 The person who decides whether you are given an audition and/or who schedules that audition with you is not just an administrative person.
 In a small company, that person might well be the producer or director herself, the person who is responsible for hiring you as well as setting up your audition and perhaps being on the audition panel.
 And even when there are administrative gatekeepers, in all but the largest companies those people are in direct communication with the directors.
 If you are rude or difficult, word will get back to the directors.
 And they know that how you communicate with the administrator is likely to be the way you communicate with others, so they will be wary of you.
 No one wants to hire someone who might be problematic because that wastes their time and money, both of which are in short supply.

-In my four and half decades in the music business, one thing I have come to realize is that it is a very small world, and that other people’s experiences and impressions of a given musician will inevitably be shared with others in the business, including those who do the hiring.
+In my decades in the music business, one thing I have come to realize is that it is a very small world, and that other people’s experiences and impressions of a given musician will inevitably be shared with others in the business, including those who do the hiring.
 Getting hired and working regularly in the business depends much more on what people think of you than it does on how talented you are.
 When someone is directing or casting a show, the last thing they want is someone who is unreliable or who will cause problems, because (a) their time is stretched to the max, (b) they do not want added stress placed on them in a job that is by nature stressful, and (c) often large sums of money, in addition to their own reputation and subsequent career prospects, depend on the success of the show they are producing.
 Many times a performer is hired because they have worked previously with the director or with someone the director knows and have proven to be considerate, reliable and professional, even if another artist is perhaps preferable in some way but is an unknown entity to the director or producer.
 I wonder how many artists are aware of how large a part their communication plays.